MORE THAN MONEY

 Talent is a global technology and digital recruitment specialist.
 We connect thousands of tech professionals with top organisations around the world.
 We're committed to creating the most rewarding experiences for our customers, clients, colleagues and community.

 With unprecedented year-on-year growth, 27 industry awards in the past 10 years, world-class employee engagement levels, and the only recruitment business to be named on Gallup's Global Best Workplaces list - we're proud to be breaking from the pack.

 Looking beyond the salaries

 Don't get us wrong, money matters.
 But there's much more to a job than what you get paid.
-As we head in to 2020, our candidates are more focused on the non-financial benefits available to them than ever before.
 In this report, you'll find the latest salary data for permanent and contract positions in the cities Talent operates in around the world.
 You will also find a range of stats on the local tech talent pool, skills trends and the benefits beyond salary that candidates are looking for.
 Figures are based on data passed on to Talent from our clients, with additional sources cited.